 S&P Global Ratings believes the commonwealth's high debt burden and high unfunded pension and other postemployment benefit (OPEB) liabilities are offsetting considerations to the current rating.
-Although we view

-Massachusetts' total postretirement liabilities as relatively high, we believe the commonwealth has been actively managing these liabilities with a focus on cost control and reform in recent years.
+Although we believe the commonwealth has been taking steps to more actively manage these liabilities with a focus on cost control and reform in recent years, Massachusetts' total postretirement liabilities remain high and are expected to continue to be a source of budgetary pressure in the future as greater contributions are required to keep pace with its funding schedule.